jakmeier/paddlers-browser-game/README.md

 ## Demo

 A [live-demo](https://demo.paddlers.ch) of the current state is online now!
-However, it's only semi-automated deployment at this point, therefore the deployed version may diverge from the master branch by a couple of days.
+Usually, the latest tagged commit is deployed.
+However, it's only semi-automated deployment at this point, therefore the deployed version may diverge from the master branch.

+Currently deployed version: 0.1.2

 ##  Roadmap for 2020